balopez83/Surface_Pro_4_Hackintosh/README.md

 # Surface Pro 4 and Surface Book (gen1) Hackintosh
 This provides the ability to boot the Surface Pro 4 &amp; Surface Book (gen1) to macOS as a hackintosh.

-EFI supports macOS version 10.15.X through 13.X. macOS Ventura is now OFFICIALLY SUPPORTED with EFI release 6.2.0 and newer.
+EFI supports macOS version 10.15.X through 13.X.

 Star or watch this github repository to be notified of updates coming soon.